CCovid-19 Concept of Protection for Montanara Bergerlebnisse AG for mountain guides, hiking guides, and guests. Valid from May 25th 2021.

-If, in exceptional circumstances, a distance of 1.5 m cannot be maintained over a longer period of time, precautionary measures adapted to the situation are taken (protective mask, improvised mask, and contact tracing)
+If, in exceptional circumstances, a distance of 1.5 m cannot be maintained over a longer period of time, precautionary measures adapted to the situation are taken (contact tracing, protective mask or improvised mask, gloves).

 Group size / Contact data

-The contact details of all participants must be kept for at least one month (to track possible infection chains).
+In order to track possible chains of infection, the contact details of all guests and course participants must be kept for at least one month.

-Overnight stays only in hotels and mountain huts which can guarantee compliance with the hygiene and conduct rules
+Overnight stays if possible in hotels and mountain huts which can guarantee compliance with the hygiene and conduct rules

-Always register your overnight accommodation in the hut, take your own sheet sleeping bag, and pillow bag plus a towel with you.
+Always register your overnight accommodation.
+Specially in the hut, take your own sheet sleeping bag, pillow bag and a towel with you.